Yazoo City Zoos: 1904: Delta League

+1910 to 1912: Cotton States League

-In 1910, the Yazoo city Zoos returned to minor league play, becoming members of the Class D level Cotton States League.
-With a 44–62 record, the team placed 4th in the six-team league under manager Walter Hickey.
+In 1910, the Yazoo city Zoos returned to minor league play, becoming members of the six-team, Class D level Cotton States League.
+With a 44–62 record, the team placed fourth in the six-team league, playing the season under manager Walter Hickey.
 The 1910 team is referred to as the "ZuZus" in some references.
-Yazoo City finished 26.5 games behind the 1st place Greenwood Chauffers in the final standings.
+Yazoo City finished 26.5 games behind the first place Greenwood Scouts in the final standings.

-The Yazoo City team continued Cotton States League play in 1911.
-With a 60–54 record, the Zoos placed 3rd under manager Dom Mullaney finishing 12.5 games behind the 1st place Vicksburg Hill Billies in the six–team league.
+The Yazoo City Zoos team continued Cotton States League play in 1911.
+With a 60–54 record, the Zoos placed third under manager Dom Mullaney, finishing 12.5 games behind the first place Vicksburg Hill Billies in the six–team league.
 The Yazoo City team folded from the Cotton States League after the 1911 season.

 In their final season, the 1912 Yazoo City Zoos began the season without a team, then briefly returned to play before folding.
 On May 9, 1912, the New Orleans Little Pels of the Cotton States League moved to Yazoo City with a 14–9 record.
 On August 3, 1912, the team had a 27–45 record in Yazoo City and a 41–57 overall record under manager Gene DeMontreville when the franchise permanently disbanded, before the season had concluded.

 Yazoo City, Mississippi has not hosted another minor league team.